Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 desired.
 Components will then start with their mean value μ, without any variance.

+That is, with the option checked the setting for condition, as well as wear and tear are ignored and disabled.
+The aircraft will spawn with all properties set exactly as specified by the manufacturer and according to documentation, without any variance.

 This is especially interesting for competitions, where both sides should start with the same conditions for fairness.
+Or when performing tests and computing performance charts, where the aircraft should always start with the exact same values.

 > 💡 Even the reference aircraft is still subject to wear and tear during
 > flight.
 In a competition, if you pull high Gs, your aircraft's component